olivierzach/random-neighbors/README.md

 Details of the implementation:
 - `DBSCAN` kernel, the "decision tree" of `RandomNeighbors`
-- 50 total model iterations
+- 50 total model iterations in our neighborhood
 - Column sampling of at most `log2(features)` for each iteration
 - Row sampling of `sqrt(rows)` for each iteration
 - Extract `silhouette score` from each iteration, keep only iterations with positive score and at least two clusters